 …Clinton will be confirmed, of course.
 And, I predict, she will be excellent in this role.
 (I am finding it fairly hard to play the role of cynical journalist these days.
 It may well be a transitory phenomenon—but it’s kinda fun to be hoping for the best rather than fearing the worst, for a change.)

 UPDATE: Apparently, the whole hearing was too “dull” for Howard Kurtz’s taste, in large part due to Clinton’s voice (“there is something about Hillary’s monotone — as she droned on about ‘partnering with NGOs’ and ‘a global education fund to bolster secular education around the world’ — that brings on the need for a nap.”)

-Not sure how to square that with Dowd’s voice-related observation of Confirmation Hearing Clinton that “not many women can talk about ‘the pathogen area’ with such authority and yet femininity.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Not sure how to square that with Dowd’s voice-related observation of Confirmation Hearing Clinton that “not many women can talk about ‘the pathogen area’ with such authority and yet femininity.”Liz Cox Barrett is a writer at CJR.